 - Centennial Publications: A Centennial history of Carnegie Council, as well as a book featuring the project's findings, will shed light on both the Council's work and Carnegie's relevance for peace in the 21st century.

-In honor of our Centennial, over the course of 2014 we are posting 100 for 100, a selection of 100 of the best materials from our archives.
+- 100 for 100: Over the course of 2014 we will post a selection of the best materials from our archives.
 Check them out!

 Ethics for a Connected World is a multimillion-dollar project.
 It is funded by generous multi-year grants from the Uehiro Foundation of Japan, the Carnegie Corporation of New York, and the Henry Luce Foundation, as well as a one-time grant by the Richard Lounsbery Foundation.